London payroll SMP advice employer

 • Dates when SMP payments were made

 Good record keeping supports payroll accuracy and ease of HMRC enquiries.
-It also helps if HMRC audits your statutory payment handling.
+It also helps if HMRC audits your statutory payment handling, often strengthened through management accounts services in London.

 Keep evidence of earnings and employment status to prove SMP eligibility if needed.
 This data must be stored securely and available on request by HMRC.